Welcome back, Rush Limbaugh, The Excellence in Broadcasting Network, and the Limbaugh Institute for Advanced Conservative Studies.

 It would not.

-Since there is not a strong elected conservative anywhere, then conservatism right now is in a it's sort of like wandering in the distance with every conservative thinking they're the smartest person in the room trying to show the way to the light.
+Since there is not a strong elected conservative anywhere, then conservatism right now is in a it's sort of like wandering in the distance, with every conservative thinking they're the smartest person in the room trying to show the way to the light.

-But everybody wants to be considered the smartest people in the room, so they come up with all these new things like the era of Reagan is over.
+The way to the light is plainly visible, but everybody wants to be considered the smartest people in the room, so they come up with all these new things like the era of Reagan is over.

-One of the most recent things going on in the conservative movement is to figure out how we too can become distributists, redistribute, redistribu.
+One of the most recent things going on in the conservative movement is to figure out how we too can become distributists redistributists redistribute, how we too can become smaller.

-I can't, I just it bugs me to say it.
+I just it bugs me to say it.

 These are people who think the Republican Party has lost the Walmart class because we don't care enough.

-We're seen as not caring, we don't get so the way to show that we care is to also redistribute wealth, but smarter and bet and this would never be happening.
+So the way to show that we care is to also redistribute wealth, but smarter and better.

-This would never be happening if there were an elected genuine conservative who were showing the way.
+This would never be happening if there were an elected, genuine conservative who were showing the way.

-Well, so we're in a vacuum right now.
+So we're in a vacuum right now.

-Tony blankly writes about this today, the birth of the me too conservative.
+Tony Blankly writes about this today, the birth of the me too conservative.

 Of course, this led to a half century of Democrat dominance of American government and politics.

-Here's the last paragraph.
+Here's the last paragraph, The last two paragraphs.

-I suspect that the conservative movement we start rebuilding on the ashes of November 4th, even if McCain wins, will have little use for overwritten, overdelicate commentary.
+I suspect that the conservative movement we start rebuilding on the ashes of November 4th, even if McCain wins, will have little use for overwritten, over-delicate commentary.

 The new movement will be plain spoken, socially networked, up from the interneted streets, suburbs, and small towns of America.